ARTISANS

 An inspiring kinetic art sculpture displays a dynamic 9-foot tall and 8-foot wide tree made of mild and color-reflecting stainless steel, and merges nature and imagination.
 Above the tree is a 12-foot wide mobile pole with two suspended flying birds sculpted of copper and flamed finished.
 A third similarly designed bird quietly rests on the tree.

-Three Little Birds has been donated to Frederick Health Village where it is presently displayed.
+Three Little Birds was donated in 2023 by Ann and Ric Adams to Frederick Health Village where it is presently displayed.
+See Below.

 For information about the artisan, please click on Erin Aylor (Artisan pictured below – Photo Bill Green – FNP)